 Installing and Removing Fonts in Mac OS X

 Managing fonts on the Mac is incredibly easy regardless of what system software version you are using.
-We’ll cover the process of installing new fonts, deleting unwanted ones, and also restoring your default system fonts to OS X in case you mess something up in the process (though that is unlikely).
+We’ll cover the process of installing new fonts, deleting unwanted fonts, and also restoring your default system fonts to OS X in case you mess something up in the process (though that is fairly unlikely).

 How to Install New Fonts in Mac OS X